 You should know – Requirements for civil marriage in Abu Dhabi UAE

-Condition for UAE Ministry/Dept. of Foreign Affairs employees
+Requirements for UAE Army, Police, Ministry/Dept. of Foreign Affairs Employees:

-- For a GCC national (either man or woman) to marry a non-GCC national, he or she must submit a document that proves consent from the relative country which also has to be attested by UAE Ministry/Dept. of Foreign Affairs
+- A GCC national (either man or woman) marrying a non-GCC national must submit a document proving consent from the relevant country, attested by the UAE Ministry/Dept. of Foreign Affairs (except for Omani nationals).

-- For a Yemini woman to marry a man not of the same nationality as her, there has to be a document that proves consent from her country.
-The said document must undergo MOFA attestation.
+- A Yemeni woman marrying a man of a different nationality must provide a document proving consent from her country, which must undergo MOFA attestation.

-Condition for a UAE national that holds passport issued by Emirate of Ajman
+Condition for a UAE National with a Passport Issued by the Emirate of Ajman:

-- If a UAE national wants to marry his bride from a non-GCC country and the man has a passport issued by emirate of Ajman, consent of Ajman Sharia Court must be provided to Abu Dhabi Court before a marriage can proceed.
+- If a UAE national wants to marry a bride from a non-GCC country and holds a passport issued by the Emirate of Ajman, consent from the Ajman Sharia Court must be provided to the Abu Dhabi Court before the marriage can proceed.

-Condition for nationals of Bahrain and Saudi Arabia
+Requirements for Nationals of Bahrain and Saudi Arabia:

-- If a national of Bahrain or Saudi Arabia wishes to marry in Abu Dhabi with a bride or groom that is of a different nationality, there must be a document provided providing consent from bride or groom’s country.
-The document must undergo proper process of attestation of the UAE Ministry/Dept. of Foreign Affairs.
+- A national of Bahrain or Saudi Arabia wishing to marry in Abu Dhabi with a bride or groom of a different nationality must provide a document showing consent from the bride or groom’s country, attested by the UAE Ministry/Dept. of Foreign Affairs.

 Find more: How to Marry in Sharjah?

-- If the fiancé’s age is twice the age of the fiancée or more
+- If the fiancé’s age is twice that of the fiancée or more.

 You may want to know: Get Married in Ras Al Khaimah: What are the requirements?